judka-uriel/uriel-book/uriel_en.md

 The rabbis have created such a convoluted system that only they themselves are experts, and they demand that everyone learn from them to also become experts, abandoning all other pursuits.
-The Orthodoxes constantly raise the bar of observance higher and higher, so that for most people the height becomes inaccessible, since it is impossible to spend the greater part of one's time following all the additions, and therefore the majority are forced to abandon Judaism altogether — thus the Orthodoxes are
+The Orthodoxes continually raise the bar of observance higher and higher, so that for most people the height becomes inaccessible, since it is impossible to spend the greater part of one's time following all the additions, and therefore the majority are forced to abandon Judaism altogether — thus the Orthodoxes are